 Option 2 – No Contact (Isolation)

-For clients who are shielding or been told to self-isolate – instead of coming into your home, we will in the first instance recommend a video consultation unless it is clear that your cat requires urgent physical attention.
+For clients who are shielding or have been told to self-isolate – instead of coming into your home, we will instead recommend a video consultation unless it is clear that your cat requires urgent physical attention.

-Please note that we are not able to make isolation visits on short notice as we are no longer consulting regularly in the Catmobile.
+Please note that we are unfortunately no longer able to make isolation visits in the Catmobile as we are currently booked to capacity with standard home visits.
 If your cat requires urgent attention and you are unable to leave the house, we are not able to enter your house either – please contact a local clinic and arrange for a friend to take your cat in according to the clinic’s own guidelines.